||Nothing is

 deposition, Varity of shapes formed in Electrodeposition

-Membrane potentials, Nernst-Planck
+Membrane potentials, Nernst-Planck equation, Hodgkin-Huxley equations,

-equation, Hodgkin-Huxley equations, Core Conductor model, Electrocardiography
+Core Conductor model, Electrocardiography

-Corrosion: Introduction to
+Corrosion: Introduction to corrosion,

-corrosion, Forms of corrosion, Corrosion monitoring and prevention methods.
+Forms of corrosion, Corrosion monitoring and prevention methods.

-Storage of Electrochemical Energy: Fuel cells and batteries.
+Conversion and Storage of Electrochemical Energy: Fuel cells and batteries.

 Electrocatalysis: Influence of